berndpfrommer/gtsam_packaging/README.md

     dquilt pop -a      # unapply all patches, revert to original source

 ## Update the changelog

-Since you may end up uploading the same major+minor number software with slight packaging modificiations until you are happy with what is in your ppa, you must maintain your own version number that needs to lexicographically increase every time you upload a new version.
-Traditionally this version number has been just 1, 2... etc, but it is a good idea to use it to indicate where this package comes from, i.e. your personal ppa.
-Let's define a shell variable for this:

-    mod_version=2pfrommer1

-You also must set up a variable that captures the actual gtsam version you are releasing.
-There is no wiggle room here, it has to be three numbers, like so:

-    gtsam_version=4.0.2

 We also need to specify what Ubuntu distribution we are targeting, i.e: